 Flow Coaching Academy (FCA)

-Pathways are defined at the condition level reflecting how patients actually experience care.
+Pathways are defined at the condition level reflecting how patients actually experience care as they move between elements of the system.
 Patients are central to flow improvement and pathways are actively encouraged to develop ways in which the patient voice can be represented and ultimately where care can be co-produced.
-The programme is funded by the Health Foundation and builds on learning from two previous Health Foundation funded programmes, Flow Cost Quality and the Sheffield Microsystem Coaching Academy.

 More details about the FCA can be found on our 1 page book

 Expressions of interest open here on the 12th June 2018

 I would definitely recommend taking part in Flow, a once in a lifetime experience!

 Nick Lee, Consultant Maxillofacial Surgeon, Clinical Coach for STH MaxilloFacial Pathway Cohort 1

 The Flow Coaching Academy course has equipped me with knowledge and skills vital for improving services in our system.
 The programme has helped our pathway work in a way which is completely new for us and which has enabled relationships and progress that we had not seen before.